2009 Louisiana interracial marriage incident: Reactions

 On the day the story broke, President Barack Obama, the son of an interracial marriage, was at nearby University of New Orleans for a much-heralded "town hall meeting" concerning local recovery from the Hurricane Katrina disaster.
 When asked about Bardwell's statements, Bill Quigley (Legal Director for the Center for Constitutional Rights) and White House Deputy Press Secretary Bill Burton said that they had reason to believe a biracial child could do well.

 A number of state and local public officials criticized Bardwell's actions.
 Louisiana Governor Bobby Jindal called for Bardwell to be fired: Jindal's office released a statement calling Bardwell's refusal to officiate the civil wedding "a clear violation of constitutional rights and federal and state law" and urged that "[d]isciplinary action should be taken immediately—including the revoking of his license".
 In response during an interview, Bardwell pointed out that he was an elected official and that it was not a licensed position.
 The Daily Star editorialized that "Bardwell's personal beliefs are his own, but his responsibility as an elected official is to provide services to the public" and called on him to resign.
 Front-page articles in the Daily Star reported the disavowal of Bardwell by state, parish, and municipal officials and summarized the worldwide attention to the story.

 Bardwell, who had another five years in what he had said would be his last term as a justice of the peace, resigned his post on November 3.
 Bardwell's resignation was a one-sentence statement to Louisiana Secretary of State Jay Dardenne.
 Bardwell offered no explicit explanation and did not immediately respond to requests for elaboration.

 Lawsuit

 Bardwell continued to face a federal lawsuit, which in 2010 continued with the court's determination of pertinent witnesses.
 In November, 2010, the lawsuit was dropped by the McKays.

+Aftermath

+In 2022, Respect for Marriage Act became law and codified interracial marriages in the United States.